Need a great gift for someone who loves to travel? Here are 15 things that would make great gifts for travelers to get you started:

-Get rid of the paper books, they only weigh a traveler down!
-I personally own a Kindle, and I LOVE it for travel.
-Instead of lugging around at least one book (and then worrying about trading it or stashing it when I’m done), I can carry around hundreds of books in my little, compact Kindle device.
-I have a cover for it by MoKo, which I’d also recommend
+Get rid of the paper books; they only weigh a traveler down!
+I own a Kindle, and I LOVE it for travel.
+Instead of lugging around at least one book (and then worrying about trading it or stashing it when finished), I can carry around hundreds of books in my little, compact Kindle device.

-In regards to which Kindle to get, I am not sold on the Fire.
-I actually have a Touch, and the new versions of the Touch are the Paperwhite (pictured here).
+In regards to which Kindle to get, I am not convinced the Kindle Fire is better.
+I have a Touch, and the new versions of the Touch are the Paperwhite (pictured here).
 They connect to WiFi, but these days we all have phones that do that too.
-Just stick with the simple reading functions and you should be fine.
+Just stick with the simple reading functions, and you should be fine.

 I received this as a birthday present once, and now it sits in an un-glassed frame on my wall, where we enthusiastically take it down to scratch off more countries after each trip.
-You can use it to track one trip or a lifetime of trips like we do.
-It will surely get your travel bug itching because all of those countries are just waiting to be scratched off.
+You can use it to track one trip or a lifetime of trips like we do, and it will surely get your travel bug itching because all of those countries are just waiting to be scratched off.

 Don’t leave the country without first purchasing a universal adapter.

 This specific model pictured above can handle both 110 and 220 voltage.
 However, it does NOT convert voltage.
-You can use it for cameras, phones, laptops, etc., but don’t use this alone if you are planning to use a razor or hairdryer.
+You can use it for cameras, phones, laptops, etc., but don’t use it alone if you plan to use a razor or hairdryer.